-20.2.1 The Electronic Aeronautical Chart Display - ICAO shall be capable of displaying all aeronautical, cultural and topographic information required by this MCAR, Chapter 5 and Chapters 7 through 19.

-20.2.2 It is recommended that the Electronic Aeronautical Chart Display - ICAO should be capable of displaying all aeronautical, cultural and topographic information recommended by this MCAR, Chapter 5 and Chapters 7 through 19.
+- 20.2.1 The Electronic Aeronautical Chart Display ICAO shall be capable of displaying all aeronautical, cultural and topographic information required by Chapter 5 and Chapters 7 through 19. - 20.2.2 The Electronic Aeronautical Chart Display ICAO should be capable of displaying all aeronautical, cultural and topographic information as instructed in the Chapter 5 and Chapters 7 through 19.

-Note.- The Electronic Aeronautical Chart Display - ICAO may display supplementary information, in addition to that required for the equivalent paper chart, which may be considered useful for safe navigation.
+Note- The Electronic Aeronautical Chart Display - ICAO may display supplementary information, in addition to that required for the equivalent paper chart, which may be considered useful for safe navigation.